toppeMRI/toppemri.github.io/index.md

 If your instution owns a GE MRI scanner and you wish to receive the unredacted version of the manual, contact Jon-Fredrik Nielsen at jfnielse@umich.edu.

-We now recommended that you design your sequence in [Pulseq](http://pulseq.github.io/), and then convert the .seq file to a .tar file that can be run on a GE scanner with the TOPPE interpreter.
+We now recommend that you design your sequence in [Pulseq](http://pulseq.github.io/), and then convert the .seq file to a .tar file that can be run on a GE scanner with the TOPPE interpreter.
 The manual descrbies how to perform this conversion.